-A building permit is required to build, demolish or move any carport, garage or shed that is greater than 200 square feet in area (measured from the interior side of the exterior walls) or greater than 10 feet high measured from the finish floor level to the average height of the roof.
+A building permit is required to build, demolish or alter any carport, garage or shed that is greater than 200 square feet in area (measured from the interior side of the exterior walls) or greater than 10 feet in height (measured from the finish floor level to the average height of the roof).
 Depending on the scope of work, your project may also require electrical, plumbing or mechanical permits.

-A building permit is not required to construct an non-habitable accessory structure that is 200 square feet or less in area.
+A building permit is not required to construct a non-habitable accessory structure that is 200 square feet or less in area.
 However, a zoning permit could be required.

 If your accessory structure is a garage and it will be attached to, or within three feet of the house, then the interior walls of the garage must be covered with a layer of ½" gypsum board for additional fire protection.
 Any openings (such as doors and windows) within this distance may be required to be protected, depending on the configuration.

-The City requires that the garage be accessed via a driveway.
+The City requires that a garage be accessed via a driveway.
 If you don’t currently have a driveway you will be required to put one in.
 The driveway will need to be paved if it is within 150’ of an improved public right-of-way.
 For additional information on paving surfaces, see Portland City Code, Title 24.45.020.
 The Zoning Code also includes requirements that may limit the width of a new driveway.